-The Prince Albert Parkland Health Region supports an Ethics Committee which can be accessed by members of the community as well as staff and physicians.
+The former Prince Albert Parkland Health Region supports an Ethics Committee which can be accessed by members of the community as well as staff and physicians.
 The Committee meets ten months of the year.
 Member representation includes a variety of professions and a mix of health care staff and participants from the community.

 Ethical issues arise every day in health care.
 Everyone has a role to play in ensuring the ethical delivery of care, from bedside to boardroom.
 Prince Albert Parkland Health Region is committed to providing quality compassionate care to the community it serves.
 Ethical principles and values are incorporated into the way that decisions are made and care is delivered every day.